haiku/website/content/blog/bitigchi/2020-09-06-haiku_monthly_activity_report_august_2020.md

 ## System Kits

 PulkoMandy has contributed a fix that allows creating a strings catalog just with a MIME-type, there is no need for a separate entry_ref from now on.
+This will allow localising strings that are not linked to an application or library.

 ## Tracker